JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/how_does_it_work.md

 +++
-title = "What is Homotopy Continuation?" description = "We briefly explain the algorithmic paradigm behind HomotopyContinuation.jl" weight = -750 draft = false toc = false bref = "We briefly explain the algorithmic paradigm behind HomotopyContinuation.jl" group = "theory"
+title = "What is Homotopy Continuation?" description = "We briefly explain the ideas behind HomotopyContinuation.jl" weight = -750 draft = false toc = false bref = "We briefly explain the ideas behind HomotopyContinuation.jl" group = "theory"
 +++